 I tried the obvious alternative first — --append-system-prompt — but the shell echoed the prompt into the visible terminal on launch, which was awful.
 Returning the instruction in the MCP server's initialize response keeps it invisible.

-Three runtimes per agent
+Two runtimes per agent

-Behind every card, three things are running:
+Behind every card, two processes are running:

 2. The Claude process.
 Runs in a node-pty child shell, wrapped in a vscode.Pseudoterminal so VS Code owns the scrollback.
 From the user's perspective, it's a normal terminal — you type, Claude responds, history scrolls.